t2v/play2-auth/README.md

 Target
 ---------------------------------------

-This module is targeting the __Scala__ version of __Play2.0__.
+This module is targets the __Scala__ version of __Play2.0__.

-For Java version of Play2.0, there is an authorization module that is named [Deadbolt 2](https://github.com/schaloner/deadbolt-2).
+For the Java version of Play2.0, there is an authorization module called [Deadbolt 2](https://github.com/schaloner/deadbolt-2).

-This module is verificated on Play2.0final and Play2.0.1.
+This module has been tested on Play2.0final and Play2.0.1.

 Motivation
 ---------------------------------------

 ### Secure

-`Security` trait in Play2.0 API does not define identifier that identify a user.
+`Security` trait in Play2.0 API does not define an identifier that identifies a user.

 If you use an E-mail or a user ID as an identier, users can not invalidate the session when the cookie leaks.

-This module create a unique SessionID by a secure random number generator.
+This module creates a unique SessionID using a secure random number generator.
-Even if the cookie leaks, users can invalidate the session by relogin and your application can set a time limit for sessions.
+Even if the cookie leaks, users can invalidate the session by logging in again and your application can set a time limit for sessions.